latenitefilms/Metaburner/docs/faq.md

 # Frequently Asked Questions

-Metaburner Pro is currently in **early development**.

-We are aiming to release on TestFlight in late 2023.

-We'll update this page once we have a TestFlight release.
+This page will eventually be populated with frequently asked questions.

 Got ideas or questions?
-Post them on our [Discussions page](https://github.com/latenitefilms/metaburnerpro/discussions)!
+Post them on our [Discussions page](https://github.com/latenitefilms/metaburner/discussions)!